List of countries and territories where Arabic is an official language: Italy and Malta

 Siculo-Arabic (or Sicilian Arabic) was a spoken language on the islands of Sicily and neighbouring Malta (at that time Emirate of Sicily (831–1091)) between the end of the ninth century and the end of the twelfth century.

 Greece

 A form of Arabic was spoken on the Mediterranean island of Crete (Emirate of Crete) from the late 820s (c.
 824 or 827/828) until the Byzantine reconquest in 961.

 Omani Empire

 Arabic was the official language of the Omani Empire (1696–1856).
 Several Arabic dialects and languages were the lingua francas in the different areas of this empire, like Omani Arabic, Yemeni Arabic, Persian, Balochi and Swahili.

 South Sudan

-Arabic (alongside English) was an official language in South Sudan from 1863 (these days a part of Egypt Eyalet (1517–1867)) until 2011 (that time the independent state Republic of South Sudan), when the former government canceled Arabic as an official language.
+Arabic (alongside English) was an official language in South Sudan from 1863 (then a part of Egypt Eyalet (1517–1867)) until 2011 (that time the independent state Republic of South Sudan), when the former government canceled Arabic as an official language.
 Since 2011 English is the sole official language of South Sudan.
 The Arabic dialect Juba Arabic is still the lingua franca of the people in South Sudan.